-At the heart of venture philanthropy is an engaged approach with the funded organisation.
-Capacity building of social purpose organisations is one of the main activities VPOs engage in.
+At the heart of social investing is an engaged approach with the funded organisation.
+Capacity building of social purpose organisations is one of the main activities social investors engage in.
 Ideally what is provided by the social investor or resource provider matches what is needed on the side of the social purpose organisation.
 The social purpose organisations’ needs tend to come from internal parameters in the social purpose organisation, e.g. the development stage of the organisation, the management team, its social mission, business model and growth plans.

-To understand what works best, we wrote a set of 10 case studies of best practices in capacity building, screened leading literature and ran several workshops in 2015.
-In 2016 published a report on best practices in capacity building, as below.
-The reports contains a summary of the best practices in understanding needs, structuring delivery of capacity building and finally assessing the impact of it, the AVPN Capacity Building Canvas and abbreviated versions of the 10 case studies below.
+In 2016 AVPN published the Guide to effective Capacity Building and Effective Social Incubation, as below.
+The report contains a summary of the best practices in understanding needs, structuring delivery of capacity building and finally assessing the impact of it, the AVPN Capacity Building Canvas and abbreviated versions of the 10 case studies below.

 All our work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, so you can reproduce and share it as long as you reference us and do not use it for commercial purposes.